getpelican/pelican/docs/settings.rst

                             Default is no extensions (the empty list).
 `KEEP_OUTPUT_DIRECTORY`     Keep the output directory and just update all the
                             generated files.
+`LOCALE`                    Change the locale.
+Default is the system locale.
                             Default is to delete the output directory.
 `MARKUP`                    A list of available markup languages you want to use.
                             For the moment, only available values are `rst` and `md`.